-&lt;sup>8 Refer to Guideline 4 - FTRA on Customer Identification & Verification
+8 Refer to Guideline 4 - FTRA on Customer Identification & Verification

-&lt;sup>9 Reference 1/2008, Date: 23/01/2008, Identification and Verification of Customers for Insurance Providers
+9 Reference 1/2008, Date: 23/01/2008, Identification and Verification of Customers for Insurance Providers

-&lt;sup>10 Reference 2/2008, Date: 24/11/2008, Identification and Verification of Clients and Beneficiaries of Employer Funded Group Life Insurance Policies
+10 Reference 2/2008, Date: 24/11/2008, Identification and Verification of Clients and Beneficiaries of Employer Funded Group Life Insurance Policies

-&lt;sup>11 Guideline 7, Date: 31/03/18, Politically Exposed Persons (PEPs)
+11 Guideline 7, Date: 31/03/18, Politically Exposed Persons (PEPs)

-- d.
-Record Keeping and Retention as per the requirements of sections 8 and 9 of the FTR Act; - e.
-On-going Monitoring of Transactions as per the requirements of sections 10 and 11 of the FTR Act and sections 17 & 18 of the FTR Regulations; - f.
+- f.
 Protection of persons and information in suspicious transaction reports as per the requirements under Section 19 and 20 of the FTR Act; - g.
 Recognition and Reporting of Suspicious Transactions in compliance with the requirements of sections 14 and 18 of the FTR Act and section 24, 27 and 28 of the FTR regulations; - h.
-Reporting of cash transactions as per the requirements under section 13 of the FTR Act and section 25, 27 and 28 of the FTR regulations; - i. the development of new products, new business practices, including new delivery mechanism and the use of new or developing technologies for both new and pre-existing products.
+Reporting of cash transactions as per the requirements under section 13 of the FTR Act and section 25, 27 and 28 of the FTR regulations; - the development of new products, new business practices, including new delivery mechanism and the use of new or developing technologies for both new and pre-existing products.
 Furthermore, LICs must undertake a risk assessment including assessing ML/TF risk prior to the launch of a product, process or new technology, and implement appropriate measures to manage and mitigate these risks; and - j.
-AML/CFT training program for all its officers and employees as per Section 21 of the FTR Act and Section 33 of the FTR regulations. - 6.4 Furthermore, each LIC and LIB must ensure that its internal AML/CFT Policy complies with all the relevant requirements outlined in the FIU's Policy Guidelines and Policy Advisory Notes. - 6.5 The AML/CFT Policy must be documented, easily understood, auditable, accessible to all staff and reflective of the size, complexity and nature of the LIC's and LIB's ML/TF risk profile and exposure.
+AML/CFT training program for all its officers and employees as per Section 21 of the FTR Act and Section 33 of the FTR regulations. - 6.4 Furthermore, each LIC and LIB must ensure that its internal AML/CFT Policy complies with all the relevant requirements outlined in the FIU's Policy Guidelines and Policy Advisories. - 6.5 The AML/CFT Policy must be documented, easily understood, auditable, accessible to all staff and reflective of the size, complexity and nature of the LIC's and LIB's ML/TF risk profile and exposure.
 Furthermore, the AML/CFT Policy must be approved by the Board or its proxy. - 6.6 LICs and LIBs must regularly review and update the documents, data or information collected under their internal AML/CFT Policy so that it complies with the prevailing regulatory requirements with regards to ML/TF risk, for example, changes or additions to FIU policy guidance notes.

-7.0 Roles and Responsibilities of the Board
+7.0 Role and Responsibilities of the Board

-7.1 The ultimate responsibility and accountability for ensuring the LIC and LIB compliance with this Policy, and the AML/CFT laws such as the FTR Act and FTR Regulations, FIU Policy Guidelines and Policy Advisories rests with the LIC's and LIB's Board or its proxy.

-- 7.2 At a minimum, the Board or its proxy is required to: - a.
+- 7.1 The ultimate responsibility and accountability for ensuring the LIC and LIB compliance with this Policy, and the AML/CFT laws such as the FTR Act and FTR Regulations, FIU Policy Guidelines and Policy Advisories rests with the LIC's and LIB's Board or its proxy. - 7.2 At a minimum, the Board or its proxy is required to: - a.
 Ensure the safety and soundness of the LIC and LIB; - b.
 Ensure that an appropriate, adequate and effective system for ML/TF risk management and internal control is established, implemented, maintained and documented by Senior Management.
-Procedures must be in line with the requirements of the FTR Act, FTR Regulations, FIU's Advisories and Guidelines; - c.
+Procedures must be in line with the requirements of the FTR Act, FTR Regulations, FIU's Policy Advisories and Guidelines;

+- c.
 Identify and understand the ML/TF risks faced by the LIC& LIB; - d.
 Ensure that ML/TF risks are appropriately managed by Senior Management; - e.
 Approve the policies and procedures for the evaluation and management of ML/TF risk; - f.
 Review and approve the ML/TF Risk Management Framework annually or whenever there are changes in circumstances that could impact on ML/TF risk; and - g.
 Monitor and review functions of the Internal Audit Function.